Special Educational Needs and Disabilities

 Please click to access the Kirklees local offer.

-Identification of SEN
+Identification of SEND

 A whole school system is followed by all teaching and support staff for the identification of learning need.